-Moreover, the botanic gardens’ vast green lawn area and the slopes provide a magnificent setting for various social events.
+Moreover, the botanic gardens’ vast green lawns and slopes provide a magnificent setting for various social events.
 The many memorials, statues and buildings are the perfect place for ceremonies held throughout the year.

-I recommend the Adnate – Art Series Hotel, in Hay Street, only 5 min drive away.
+I recommend the Adnate – Art Series Hotel, in Hay Street, only a 5 min drive away.
+If you want to see more options and consider other Perth areas, check out our complete guide to the best neighbourhoods and places to stay in Perth.

 Perth Kings Park Facts